 Index to U.S. foreign and domestic public policy reports.
 (Policy File) [1990 - present]

 Covers the areas of economics, politics, the environment, and social issues, taken from reports from a wide range of think tanks, Non-governmental organizations, international governmental organizations, and other institutions worldwide.

-This resource is proposed for cancellation due to budget reductions.
-The comment period is open through Friday, April 6.
-We invite you to submit comments via email to email@example.com or directly with your subject librarian.Information about psychological tests, measures, scales, surveys, and other assessments.
+This resource was not renewed after July 1, 2018.
+For more information, please contact your subject librarian.Information about psychological tests, measures, scales, surveys, and other assessments.
 Focuses primarily on unpublished tests and those that are not commercially available.
 Includes many of the actual test instruments.

 Provides access to information about psychological tests, measures, scales, surveys, and other assessments including descriptive information about the test and its development and administration.
 The focus is primarily on unpublished tests, those developed by researchers but not made commercially available.
 Most (but not all) records include the actual test instrument.